Taiga74164/SLA-Cheeto/README.md

 ## Features
 - No Cooldown
+- No Cooldown Shadow (Enable only if you have shadow feature available)
 - God Mode
-- Damage Hack (Works for certain weapons only)
+- Damage Hack
 - Dumb Enemies (They don't attack you)
-- Mission Time
+- Mission Time (Enable this before starting a mission)
 - Time Scale
 - FPS Unlocker
 - Fov Changer
-- Skip Intro Movie
+- Skip Intro Movie (Loads the game faster)
-- Disable WebView
+- Disable WebView (Disables annoying web pop-up when entering the game)

 ## Screenshot
 ![menu](src/res/Solo_Leveling_ARISE_4BRSUmbeJd.png)